gasp-xyz/gasp-e2e/Readme.md

 4. Install Jest test framework globally. `yarn global add  jest -g `

 ### Setup with Dev Container
-1. Install `docker`, `docker-compose`, and `vscode`
-2. Install the `ms-vscode-remote.remote-containers` vscode extension
-3. Run `docker-compose -f devops/dockerfiles/docker-compose.yml up` in a seperate terminal
-4. Open the repo in vscode and click 'Reopen in container' or `ctrl+shift+p` and search for _Remote-Containers: Open Folder in Container_
+1. Follow the instructions to setup a local node and export the API_URL accordign to the node web socket.
+ie:  export API_URL=ws://127.0.0.1:9949

-#### Working with Dev Containers
+#### Working with Dev Containers ( Dev containers are no longer maintained, PRs are welcomed )
 Basically all system and project dependencies should be added to `.devcontainer/Dockerfile` so all developer dependencies are tracked in version control and available to anyone.

-#### Troubleshooting
+#### Troubleshooting ( Dev containers are no longer maintained, PRs are welcomed )
 So somehow we now have essentially a distributed system for developing and that brings its own problems.
 If you get stuck, tear down chain running in docker-compose, spin it back up, and rebuild the devcontainer.
 1. Close vscode
 2. `docker-compose -f devops/dockerfiles/docker-compose.yml down`